simov/screenshot-capture/README.md

 ## Load packed .crx

 1. Go to [releases] and pick a release that you want to install
-2. Download the markdown-viewer.crx file
+2. Download the `screenshot-capture.crx` file
 3. Navigate to `chrome://extensions`
-4. Make sure that the `Developer mode` switch is enabled
-5. Drag and drop the markdown-viewer.crx file into the chrome://extensions page
+4. Drag and drop the `markdown-viewer.crx` file into the `chrome://extensions` page

 ## Load unpacked .zip

 1. Go to [releases] and pick a release that you want to install
-2. Download the markdown-viewer.zip file and extract it
+2. Download the `screenshot-capture.zip` file and extract it
 3. Navigate to `chrome://extensions`
 4. Make sure that the `Developer mode` switch is enabled
 5. Click on the `Load unpacked` button and select the extracted directory